ayyoung994/dpp4-qsar-docking/04_Molecular_Docking/output_files/README.md

 Z = 29.7007 Å
 ```

+The final PyRx/Vina search-space values above were used for the docking runs.
+The PyMOL-based grid estimate was used only during preliminary binding-site inspection.

 ## Notes

 The docking outputs were used for qualitative structural interpretation of selected QSAR compounds.
 Docking scores and interaction diagrams were used as supportive evidence, not as the primary validation method for QSAR model performance.

-Docking results should be interpreted carefully because predicted poses and scores can be affected by receptor preparation, ligand preparation, grid definition, and scoring-function limitations.
+Docking results should be interpreted carefully because predicted poses and scores can be affected by receptor preparation, ligand preparation, grid definition, ligand protonation state, and scoring-function limitations.